 The official line from NHS Wales is this.

-There may only be small quantities of a vaccine at first, so it will be offered to those who are most at risk first.
-Eventually every adult will be offered the vaccine.
+There was only a small quantities of a vaccine at first, so it was offered to those who are most at risk first.
+Eventually every adult will be offered the vaccine, and as we’ve seen recently, the roll out has been incredible.

 The groups to be prioritised to receive a COVID-19 vaccine first, are decided by the Joint Committee on Vaccination and Immunisation (JCVI) at a UK level.
 This is based on knowledge around who is most at risk from COVID-19.
 Full details now available here.